jordymeow/ai-engine/readme.txt

 Take your AI capabilities to the next level with finetuning and embeddings.
 By reusing your website's content and other pertinent information, you can train your AI to better cater to your target audience.
 AI Engine makes this process simple and straightforward with its user-friendly interface.
 If you'd like to learn more about finetuning, check out our article: [How to Train an AI Model](https://meowapps.com/wordpress-chatbot-finetuned-model-ai/).

+== Your AI Copilot ==

+In the WordPress editor, hit space and type your question!
+AI Copilot offers many suggestions to help you think and write quickly.
+Use the wand symbol to fix your text, translate it, shorten or lengthen it, and find alternative words.

-== Generate Content, Images & More! ==
+== Generate Content, Images & More ==

-Generating content has never been easier!
 Simply adjust the parameters to your preference, customize the prompts, and discover the results.
-Furthermore, you can save your parameters as templates for future use, generate content in bulk, and even produce images.
+You can save your parameters as templates for future use, generate content in bulk, and even produce images.
 The AI Playground also enables you to create your own custom use cases, such as swiftly acquiring recipes based on your refrigerator's contents or quickly drafting restaurant reviews.
 With AI Engine, the possibilities are endless, and you can personalize the user interface to suit your needs.

 == Boost your WordPress with AI ==